 Excavation and asphalt patching is only allowed April 15 - November 15

 and when asphalt supplies are available with a valid ROW Use Permit.

-To initiate the ROW Use Permit process, call (970) 748-4100 to schedule an appointment with the Road and Bridge Division.
+To initiate the ROW Use Permit process, call (970) 748-4100 to schedule an appointment.
 Requests for appointments left by voice-mail can generally be accommodated on any business day during the hours of 8:00 a.m. - 3:30 p.m. if such requests are made at least one business day in advance.
-Due to infrequent requests for ROW Use Permits, the Public Works does not continuously staff a "permit counter."
+Due to infrequent requests for ROW Use Permits, the Public Works Department does not continuously staff a "permit counter".
 A pre-set appointment time is essential.

 No work in the ROW can begin until the ROW Use Permit has been issued for that work.
 For best results, Applicants should bring a site plan showing property boundaries, a parking and staging plan, and a traffic control plan to the ROW Use Permit application meeting.
 A minimum of 3 business days should be allowed for processing - once all forms, fees, and a letter of credit (if applicable) have been provided to Public Works.
 This duration is necessary to allow Public Works to review the application and seek comments from other departments and jurisdictions as needed.
 Expedited permits may be possible for simple ROW use requests that have only minimal impact to the traveling public, as determined by Public Works.